 Miriam Otoo, IWMI

-14:35 Public-Private Partnerships for Resource Recovery and Reuse
+14:25 Public-Private Partnerships for Resource Recovery and Reuse in Low-income Countries

 Katharina Felgenhauer, IWMI